Ericsson/ecchronos/docs/ECCTOOL.md

 Summary: 5 completed, 0 on time, 0 blocked, 0 late, 0 overdue
 ```

-Looking at the example output above, the columns are:
+Looking at the example output above, the first line is `Snapshot as of 2022-09-22 14:05:12`.
+This means that the output is tied to a point in time,
+the output might change if the subcommand is run at a different time.

+Looking at the table, the columns are:

 `Id` - the schedule ID, this corresponds to the table id.